WildaSoftware/Feedybacky/README.md

 `historyField` - optional parameter for defining behaviour of the plugin during processing event history.
 The default value is `"visible"` and other possibilities are similar as for `screenshotField` above.
 Captured event types are: `change`, `click`, `focus`, `reset`, `submit` and there are omitted for Feedybacky form.

 `historyLimit` - number of last event calls on the page which would be added to event history.
 The default value is not set what means that all captured operations would be sent.

+`urlTracking` - optional parameter for maintenance of visited URLs history in local storage for a domains of your site.
+If enabled, it also attaches last N entries of the history to request while it is sending.
+It is a boolean parameter and default value is `true`.

+`urlTrackingLimit` - optional parameter for limitting a history of visited URLs.
+It is used only if `urlTracking` is enabled.
+It can be useful to find a compromise between depth of stack trace and memory usage of local storage.
+Default value is `15`.

 `beforeSubmit` - optional callback function with one parameter - instance of `FeedybackyPayload` object containing whole payload ready to sent.
 This callback is invoked before sending a request to endpoint defined by `onSubmitUrl` parameter.
 It can be used to make some preparations before sending (for example, show loader animation) or add some additional fields to payload, such as authentication key.
 The last one can be achieved by `add` function invoked inside `beforeSubmit`, e.g.: